babangsund/babangsund.com/src/blog/relay_environment_methods_2.md

 ```

 And then use it to define `latestVariables`.

-Since we're using `useDeepCompare`, we can be sure the value reference isn't changing unnecessarily, and only if the value actually changes.
+Since we're using `useDeepCompare`, we can be sure the value reference only changes if there's an actual change to the variables, preventing unnecessary updates.

 ```javascript{1,4}
 import useDeepCompare from './useDeepCompare';